katiektea/100-days-of-code/log.md

 I closed the laptop yesterday at 12am.
 Crazy...Need to learn to take breaks.
 Something I will learn to improve along the way, in code and conquering the mountain!

+### Day 4: April 17, 2020
+#100daysofcode [Day 004/100]:

+Today I decided to mix it up rather than do my usual coding.

+I attended a Webinar held by @GA and was doing a live code-along, along with other students so it felt more inclusive.

+**Thoughts***

+Coding is starting to feel natural to me now, grasping the concept of HTML and CSS, consequently leading to me having a glimpse of JS today.
+I personally feel that I should be doing more projects than following the exercises from the courses I'm doing.
+Perhaps that will be the challenge for next week.

+In terms of soft skills, I would like to be more productive and efficient in my work.
+Rather than spending long hours coding.
+Regardless, I am having fun!
+So it's not all that bad. :)

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday